sahil-mor/MyWeather/README.md

 # MyWeather
-A full stack progressive web app which takes the city from user tells the forecast of that next 5 days. <br />
+A full stack progressive web app which takes the city from user and show weather forecast of that next 5 days. <br />

 # Getting Started
 Fork this repository.<br />